 Crafting the right model helps account for all the value attributed to the advertising spend – even perhaps that value that can't be captured online.
 Because all the costs are captured it is critical to include all the revenues to justify the spend ratio.
 If you get too conservative on including revenues that was partly or solely driven by the spend, it will hurt your ability to compete.
 This is not an exact science and is not 100% accurate, but it's accurate enough to make spend decisions on a per-click basis.
 The key point is to be in the know of where your ad budget is capturing value and then replicate it.
 This is a lot easier if you can use software to help you execute it.

 The moral of this story is that attribution modeling matters...it matters a lot, and you better make sure that you think through how you choose to do this in the context of competing with others for clicks (=revenue).
 Attribution modeling is a strategic decision, not a philosophical one or a tool to balance your cash register at the end of the day.

 Want more information on attribution?
-I've teamed up with AdWords guru Brad Geddes for a webinar where we will dive deep into attribution modeling.
-Join us on April 4th at 9 am PST/12 pm EST.
+I teamed up with AdWords guru Brad Geddes for a webinar where we took a dive deep into attribution modeling.
+You can view it here.